shanureddy4/feedback_rating/README.md

+# Steps to clone
+ - Install Android Studio.
+ - Clone the project.
 # feedback_rating
 In the practice of how to use api's in android studio, created a simple application that will show up ratings graphically.